Grew • Command Line Interface

 We can then observe that in the annotations of the 3 corpora in use:

-- in French, there is a weak preference for adjective position after the noun (68.9%)
+- in French, there is a weak preference for the position of the adjective after the noun (68.9%)

-- in English, there is a strong preference for adjective position before the noun (98.9%)
+- in English, there is a strong preference for placing the adjective before the noun (98.9%)

 - in Chinese, there is a very strong preference for adjective position before the noun (100%)